About

 Mary Bingham is a descendant of Susannah Martin, Mary Estey and Sarah Wildes, all hanged at Salem, 1692.
 She is also an amateur Genealogist and Lay Historian.
 Her research specialty is colonial witch trials in New England.
 She is a co-founder of the Connecticut Witch Trial Exoneration Project and serves on the board of the End Witch Hunts organization.

-Beth Caruso: Since 2015, Beth has been educating the public about the Connecticut witch trials through her historical novels (One of Windsor, 2015 and The Salty Rose, 2019) lectures, articles, and social media.
+Beth Caruso: Since 2015, Beth has been educating the public about the Connecticut witch trials through her historical novels The Connecticut Witch Trials Trilogy (One of Windsor, 2015 The Salty Rose, 2019 and Between Good and Evil, 2024) lectures, articles, and social media.
 She has been advocating for exoneration since 2016, when she co-founded the Facebook Page, CT WITCH Memorial.
 She organized efforts with Tony Griego for exoneration of Windsor’s trial victims, Alice Young and Lydia Gilbert, in 2017.
 Most recently, Beth co-authored “Between God and Satan: Thomas Thornton, Witch-Hunting, and Religious Mission in the English Atlantic World, 1647-1693.” which appeared in the Fall 2022 edition of Connecticut History Review (61:2) with historian, Dr. Katherine Hermes.

 Tony Griego is a lifelong resident of Connecticut.
 Hamden High School graduate of 1961.
 U.S. Army veteran 1961-1964, Retired police Sergeant for the New Haven, Connecticut Police Department 1967-1998.
 Amateur history buff on witch trials starting in 1992.
 He lives in Hamden, Connecticut with his wife Judy.
 In 2008, he participated in the first exoneration effort for Connecticut’s witch trial victims in 2008.
 He helped start and contributes to the Facebook Page CT WITCH Memorial with his vignettes about the trial victims and their stories.
 He also took part in the exoneration for Windsor’s witch trial victims in the town of Windsor, Connecticut in 2017.

 Josh Hutchinson is a lay historian, writer, and podcast host.
 He has been studying witch trials for fifteen years and sharing witch-hunt facts online for ten.
-Josh is a co-founder of End Witch Hunts, the Connecticut Witch Trial Exoneration Project, and Thou Shalt Not Suffer: The Witch Trial Podcast.
+Josh is a co-founder of End Witch Hunts, the Connecticut Witch Trial Exoneration Project, and creator of the Witch Hunt Podcast.
 He serves as treasurer of End Witch Hunts, co-manages the organization’s social media, and enjoys co-hosting, editing, and directing the podcast.

 Photos